Salmon42/ts-lib-template/README.md

 # ts-lib-template
-Opinionated template for quickstart development of TypeScript/Vite library for SPA's or web apps.
+Opinionated template for quickstart development of TypeScript/Vite library for SPA's or other Node projects.

 ---